Introduction – a varied landscape

 Power and communication

-There is adequate stream flow to generate more power if required.
+There are additional stream sites to generate more power if required.

 The system includes a 1000 Ampere hour battery bank @ 12V.